 But then, there is the question of importance.
 What is more important, goals or objectives?

 Is One More Important Than the Other?

-Goals are there to provide direction- future- of where we want to go.
-Without a goal, there is no bigger picture and no motivation of pursuit.
+Goals are there to provide direction—future—of where we want to go.
+Without a goal, there is no bigger picture and no motivation for pursuit.

 Without objectives, a goal is just something that lives in our heads.
 Objectives provide the waypoint for us to achieve our goals.

 Simply having objectives without a goal is mindless action.
 I could tell you to practice math for 7 hours a day but for what reason?
 If you don’t want to be the best mathematician in the world, there is no point in you doing that.